Simon, brother of Jesus: New Testament

 The Catholic Church defined that "brothers of Jesus" are not biological children of Mary, because of the dogma of the perpetual virginity of Mary, by virtue of which it rejects the idea that Simon and any other than Jesus Christ God could be a biological son of Mary, suggesting that the so-called Desposyni were either sons of Joseph from a previous marriage (in other words, step-brothers) or else were cousins of Jesus.
 The Catholic Encyclopedia suggests that Simon may be the same person as Simeon of Jerusalem or Simon the Zealot.
-Protestant interpreters who deny the perpetual virginity of Mary usually take Simon to have been a half-brother of Jesus.
+Some Protestant interpreters who deny the perpetual virginity of Mary usually take Simon to have been a half-brother of Jesus.

 According to the surviving fragments of the work Exposition of the Sayings of the Lord of the Apostolic Father Papias of Hierapolis, who lived c.
 70–163 AD, Mary the wife of Cleophas or Alphaeus would be the mother of Simon, the brother of Jesus:

 James Tabor, in his controversial book The Jesus Dynasty, suggests that Simon was the son of Mary and Clophas.
 While Robert Eisenman suggests he was Simon Cephas (Simon the Rock), known in Greek as Peter (from petros "rock"), who led the Jewish Christian community after the death of James in 62 CE.